-Chocolate peanut butter overnight oats will get you excited to wake up and eat!
-It truly tastes like dessert for breakfast, but is healthy and filled with so much good for your ingredients!
-Easy to prep in advance and can easily be doubled or tripled to feed a crowd!
+Chocolate peanut butter overnight oats will get you excited to wake up and eat a healthy breakfast!
+It tastes like dessert for breakfast (peanut butter cups in a bowl), but is healthy and filled with so much good for your ingredients!
+Super easy to prep in advance and can easily be doubled or tripled to feed a crowd!

 Chocolate peanut butter overnight oats